-How to Choose a Chinese Language School in China – A Guide
+How to Choose a Chinese Language School in China?

 You’re going to China?!?
 That’s exciting!
 China has one of the most unique cultures on earth, and learning the Chinese language can create new and wonderful opportunities for you.
 A quality Chinese language school could greatly help you achieve your goals.

 But… where will you study?
 What factors should you consider when choosing a language school in China?
 We’ve listed what we think are the 5 most important factors in choosing the Chinese language school that’s right for you.

 Yeah.
 We know it’s on your mind.
 No matter how great a school is, tuition fees can make or break what’s possible for your budget.

 As we studied the prices of different Mandarin schools in China, we had two major takeaways:

 - If a school’s prices aren’t listed on their website and you have to contact them to see the price, then well… let’s just say it’s not pretty.

 - Prices are higher for small class sizes and lower for large class sizes.